Internet Fraud Solicitors

-Victims of internet frauds are asked to provide the personal bank account or to open a new one in a foreign country and then send a specific amount of money in that account.
+Victims of internet fraud are asked to provide a personal bank account or to open a new one in a foreign country and then send a specific amount of money to that account.
 In order to present a sort of credibility, the impostors send well-made emails with documents, photos, fake stories (or contracts signed by fictive persons and ask for small amounts of money at the beginning).
 Moreover, if the first email is credible enough and the victim sends the requested sum of money, there are cases in which the fraudsters turn back with another financial request.
 In return, they can promise that the money is directed for special cases involving children, animals, and many more.
 Actually, the victim will discover that the personal bank account is out of money, a case in which he/she should immediately contact the police.
-We remind that these are serious cases in which you should ask for legal help and recommendations in order to recover the damages through the legal ways.
+We remind you that these are serious cases in which you should ask for legal help and recommendations in order to recover the damages through legal ways.

 Our internet fraud solicitors can help in fraud cases

 Our team of internet fraud solicitors in London is at the disposal of all victims of online frauds who would like to report such cyber crimes and look for legal support.
-On the other hand, offenders accused of internet frauds and sent into police custody are recommended to get in touch with our team of advisors and look for the proper legal support for their case.
-Internet crimes are often linked to financial bank accounts of victims who from varied reasons decide to access the emails soliciting all sorts of favors involving money.
-In many cases, the victims discover quite lately that they have been robbed on the internet and their bank accounts have been hacked.
+On the other hand, offenders accused of internet fraud and sent into police custody are recommended to get in touch with our team of advisors and look for the proper legal support for their case.
+Internet crimes are often linked to financial bank accounts of victims who for varied reasons decide to access the emails soliciting all sorts of favors involving money.
+In many cases, the victims discover quite late that they have been robbed on the internet and their bank accounts have been hacked.
 In any case, the legal aspects can be entirely explained by our team of criminal defence solicitors in London who can represent you in front of the authorities if you decide to act in accordance.
-No matter the type of cyber frauds and no matter if you are a victim or an offender accused of such serious crimes, it is best to seek for legal advice and discover the ways in which our team of lawyers can help.
+No matter the type of cyber fraud and no matter if you are a victim or an offender accused of such serious crimes, it is best to seek legal advice and discover the ways in which our team of lawyers can help.